 Staff are governed by NHS Policies in relation to confidentiality and data protection.
-Every patient in the East Ward receives an individual care plan based on their rights, relationships and recovery.
+Every patient in the South Ward receives and individual care plan based on their rights, relationships and recovery.
 Families are actively encouraged to participate in their relative's care.
-There is a robust engagement with relatives and carers at end of life stages discussing deterioration of patients, appropriate use of Do Not Attempt CPR (DNA CPR) at end of life.